Estonia

 • Lowest public debt ratio of the EU

-• Member of the EU, the euro zone and NATO
+• Member of the EU, the eurozone and NATO

 弱み